frankolanari/Twitter-Account-Analysis-twitter-user-dog_rate-Data-wrangling/README.md

 The data gathered were loaded in seperate dataframes and assessed visually and programatically for quality and tidyness issues.

-_**You Can find more detailed information regarding this project in the 'project report' I attached in this repository.
+**_You Can find more detailed information regarding this project in the 'project report' I attached in this repository_**